What is the state of American art?

 Los Angeles, March 2, 2024

-The first Un-Private Collection conversation of 2024 features Desire, Knowledge, and Hope (with Smog) exhibition artists Sayre Gomez and Patrick Martinez, moderated by noted author and native Angelino Lynell George.
+Artists Sayre Gomez and Patrick Martinez, moderated by noted author and native Angelino Lynell George, discuss Los Angeles as a creative landscape and how their artworks are shaped by it.
 Gomez and Martinez’s paintings are emblematic of a new generation of artists using the visual language of Los Angeles as inspiration for their creative practice.
 Martinez’s paintings incorporate architectural elements to indicate and preserve identity and culture for the Latinx community as the landscape of the city changes.
 Gomez’s artworks portray the passage of time and urban decay that looms over the city through faded signage, as well as the neglected and vacant buildings he encounters.
-The artists and George will discuss Los Angeles as a creative landscape and how their artworks are shaped by it.
 Lynell George is a Los Angeles-based journalist, essayist, and author, whose 2020 book A Handful of Earth, A Handful of Sky: The World of Octavia E. Butler was a finalist for a Hugo Award.

 Lunder Institute @ Crystal Bridges Museum of American Art